Lightning-AI/pytorch-lightning/docs/source/common/loggers.rst

 Test Tube
 =========

+.. warning:: ``TestTubeLogger`` has been deprecated in v1.5 and will be removed in v1.7.
+    We recommend switching to the default ``pytorch_lightning.loggers.TensorBoardLogger`` as an alternative.

 `Test Tube <https://github.com/williamFalcon/test-tube>`_ is a `TensorBoard <https://pytorch.org/docs/stable/tensorboard.html>`_  logger but with nicer file structure.
 To use :class:`~pytorch_lightning.loggers.TestTubeLogger` as your logger do the following.